 - entering a licensed premises contrary to a ban

-- public drunkness (drunk and disorderly)
+- public drunkenness (drunk and disorderly)

 You do not have to accept that you are guilty just because you have been given a fine.
 Please contact us to discuss if you have doubts about whether you are guilty of any offence.

 If a Magistrate or Judge is considering a fine as the appropriate penalty, they must have regard to your financial circumstances and the burden that its payment will impose (see Section 50 of the Sentencing Act 1991 (Vic).
 Depending upon the amount of the fines, the Court will allow a period of 1 month for payment of the fine.
-The Court can grant a longer period and has the power to grant payment by way of installments.
+The Court can grant a longer period and has the power to grant payment by way of instalments.